-Tableau Maps are very useful to visualize the geographical data.
-In this article, we will show you, How to Create regular Maps in Tableau with an example.
+Tableau Maps are convenient to visualize the geographical data.
+In this article, we will show you how to Create regular Maps in Tableau with an example.

 Create Maps in Tableau